-- 1. Choose a Kafka client library for your programming language, e.g. Java, Python, .NET, etc. - 2.
+- 1. Choose a Kafka client library for your programming language, e.g. Java, Python, .NET, etc. Only client libraries built by Red Hat are supported for AMQ Streams.
+Currently, AMQ Streams only provides a Java client library. - 2.
 Install the library, either through a package manager or manually by downloading the library from its source. - 3.
 Import the necessary classes and dependencies for your Kafka client in your code. - 4.
+Create a Kafka consumer or producer object, depending on the type of client you want to create.

+A client can be a Kafka consumer, producer, Streams processor, and admin.

-Create a Kafka consumer or producer object, depending on the type of client you want to create. - You can have a client that does both. - 5.
-Provide the configuration properties to connect to the Kafka cluster, including the broker address, port, and credentials if necessary. - 6.
-Use the Kafka consumer or producer object to subscribe to topics, produce messages, or retrieve messages from the Kafka cluster. - 7.
-Handle any errors that may occur during the connection or communication with AMQ Streams.
+Provide the configuration properties to connect to the Kafka cluster, including the broker address, port, and credentials if necessary.
+For a local Kafka deployment, you might start with an address like localhost:9092.
+However, when working with a Kafka cluster managed by AMQ Streams, you can obtain the bootstrap address from the Kafka custom resource status using an oc command: